isomerpages/tp-virtualcampus/_events/Highlights/POLITE Games 2023.md

 The heat is on!
 This November, come support our athletes’ contest for sporting glory at the Polytechnic-ITE Games!
 Help fuel their aspirations with your cheers, invigorate their spirits with your heart, and be part of our shared journey towards pride and honour at this annual games!

 Keen to experience the electrifying games’ atmosphere in person?
 Support #TeamTemasek at selected games and catch the exciting action live in TP!
-(Refer to the games’ schedule in the eDM below.)
+(Refer to the games’ schedule below.)

 ⭐ SEAL points will be awarded for participation